So You Think You Can Dance vs Dancing with the Stars: A Round-by-Round Comparison

 ROUND 4: TALLY TROUBLE

-SYTYCD: On SYTYCD, viewers vote for their favourite dancers and the three couples who poll the lowest are forced to perform solos to “dance for their lives”.
-The judges then eliminate the two worst dancers.
-In the second half of the finals, the two that receive the fewest votes each week are automatically out.
+On SYTYCD viewers actively vote for their favorite dancers, and the bottom three couples are forced into solos to plead for elimination.
+The judges then trim the field by removing the two weakest dancers.
+In the finals, the two contestants with the fewest votes each week are eliminated automatically, and the tension builds with each performance.

-Dancing with the Stars “dances” around the issue.
-SYTYCD makes a comeback!
+Dancing with the Stars dances around the issue.
+SYTYCD makes a comeback with its high-stakes solos and sudden departures, keeping audiences on the edge of their seats.

 SCORE: SO YOU THINK YOU CAN DANCE? – 2